renzhengyu/azure-dev-docs/articles/python/cloud-development-overview.md

 ## What is Azure?
 Data centers, services, and resources

 Microsoft's CEO, Satya Nadella, often refers to Azure as "the world's computer."
-A computer, as you well know, is a collection of hardware that's managed by an operating system, which provide a platform upon which you can build software that helps people apply the system's computing power to any number of tasks.
+A computer, as you well know, is a collection of hardware that's managed by an operating system, which provides a platform upon which you can build software that helps people apply the system's computing power to any number of tasks.
 (That's why we use the word "application" to describe such software.)

 In the case of Azure, the computer's hardware is not a single machine but an enormous pool of virtualized server computers contained in [dozens of massive data centers around the world](https://azure.microsoft.com/global-infrastructure/regions/).
 The Azure "operating system" is then composed of *services* that dynamically allocate and de-allocate different parts of that resource pool as applications need them.
 Each allocation&mdash;be it computing power (CPU cores and memory), storage, databases, networks, and so on&mdash;is called a *resource*.
 And each discrete resource is accordingly assigned a unique *object identifier* (a GUID) and a unique URL.